markpmlim/EquiRectangular2CompactCubemap/README.md

 <br />
 b) each face of this cubemap is mapped onto a face of an (empty) EAC, and finally,
 <br />
 c) the EAC is converted into a compact cubemap.
+The ratio of the dimensions can be 3:2 or even 16:9
 <br />
 <br />